132dannys/test_task/web-app/readme.md

-## Web application, which get info about product in marketplace Wildberies by vendor code.
+## Web application, which get info about product in marketplace Wildberries by vendor code.

 ## Setup